 - 1-1.2 Incinerator doors, record room doors, and vault doors are not covered in this standard.
-For their installation, see NFPA 82, Standard on Incinerators, Waste and Linen Handling Systems and Equipment, NFPA 232, Standard for the Protection of Records, and NFPA 81, Standard for Fur Storage, Fumigation and Cleaning. - 1-1.3 For standards on the installation of hoistway doors for elevators and dumbwaiters see the applicable sections of ANSI/ASME A17.1, Safety Code for Elevators and Escalators.
+For their installation, see NFPA 82, Standard on Incinerators, Waste, and Linen Handling Systems and Equipment, NFPA 232, Standard for the Protection of Records, and NFPA 81, Standard for Fur Storage, Fumigation and Cleaning. - 1-1.3 For standards on the installation of hoistway doors for elevators and dumbwaiters see the applicable sections of ANSI/ASME A17.1, Safety Code for Elevators and Escalators, or CAN/CSA-B44, Safety Code for Elevators and Escalators.